RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

  ### Read Replicas:-
  - A read replica is a copy of a primary database that is **asynchronously replicated** from the *primary database*.
- - A replica database that enables parallel read operations, improving read performance and scalability by offloading read traffic from the primary database.
-Read replicas must be in the same region as the primary instance
+ - A replica database that enables **parallel read operations, improving read performance and scalability by offloading read traffic from the primary database**.
+Read replicas must be in the **same region** as the primary instance.
- - Read replicas are not intended for failover purposes and do not automatically take over in case of a primary database failure.
+ -  A read replica to be used for **read-heavy workloads, such as running complex SQL queries for data analysis or machine learning modeling**.
- - replica is used only for **high availability**, not scalability.
+ - Read replicas are **not intended** for **failover purposes and do not automatically take over in case of a primary database failure**.

   **Binary logging** must be enabled to support read replicas. we  *cannot perform* backups on a read replica.
 - It's important to note that read replicas are **not** *intended for high availability or disaster recovery purposes*.
 They are primarily used for **scaling read workloads and improving performance,scalability**.